 - Container Loading Supervision (CLS) is a factory inspection that checks transport preparation and documents

 Product inspections are carried out, for example, on the basis of the AQL standard (Acceptance Quality Limit).
-After the AQL sampling, the importer can decide whether to accept the goods or reject it.
+After the AQL sampling, the importer can decide whether to accept the goods or reject them.

 8. What are the payment methods when importing from China?